Can the ProtoDUNE variant of DAQInterface be absorbed into standard DAQInterface?

 One issue that I noticed is that when I set disable_unique_rootfile_labels to false in this test, the suffix that was appended to the filename was "_eb1".
 It wasn't totally clear to me whether that was expected or not, but I naively expected "_dl1" instead of "_eb1".

-#7 Updated by Kurt Biery 10 months ago
+#7 Updated by Kurt Biery about 1 year ago

 I tested the new version of DAQInterface in Partition 0 at protoDUNE.
 The runs were